riceissa/contentcreation/linking-style.md

 ## Here links

-A here link is a link in which the text of a link is the word "here".
+A here link is a link in which the text of a link is the word "here" or the phrase "see here" or something to that effect.

 An example is the post "[The Open Philanthropy Project Is Now an Independent Organization](http://www.openphilanthropy.org/blog/open-philanthropy-project-now-independent-organization)"